Hiking Project Logo

 Description

 This is a well marked intermediate trail.
 You pass by beautiful Judd Falls and follow Copper Creek all the way to Copper Lake.
 The elevation gain is mild except for one section toward the end with some switchbacks.
-Copper Creek Trail #983 is also a great starting spot for backpacking if you plan to head toward Triangle Pass, Copper Pass, or East Maroon Pass.
+Copper Creek Trail #983 is also a great starting spot for backpacking.
+You can continue toward Triangle Pass, Copper Pass, or East Maroon Pass which all access amazing basins.
 In the summer, this is great trail for wildflower viewing.

 Contacts